mgolikhatir/Kavez.PKCE.Api/README.md

 Developed by [Mohammad Golikhatir](https://www.linkedin.com/in/mgolikhatir/)
 Founder & CEO of [Kavez](https://github.com/mgolikhatir) — building modular, secure, and globally scalable tools for developers, educators, and innovators.

-📬 For collaboration, feedback, or technical inquiries:
+📬 For feedback, collaboration, or workshops:
-Feel free to connect via [LinkedIn](https://www.linkedin.com/in/mgolikhatir/) or explore more projects on [GitHub](https://github.com/mgolikhatir).
+Connect via [LinkedIn](https://www.linkedin.com/in/mgolikhatir/) or explore more projects on [GitHub](https://github.com/mgolikhatir)

 ---